paul-mueser/stats-bot/README.md

 ## [](#general)General

-This is a basic Discord bot primarily used for gathering statistics from a channel in a Discord server calles "Zitate", where users can post quotes.
+This is a basic Discord bot primarily used for gathering statistics from a channel in a Discord server called "Zitate", where users can post quotes.
 The bot can do a variety of things, such as counting the number of quotes per user and per hour of the day.